danielgtaylor/apilint/README.md

 - 400-level errors should include a descriptive body
 - URI template components, URI template parameters, and request/response body properties should use `snake_casing`.
 - Request/response bodies should use JSON, and JSON examples should validate against any defined schemas.

+Additionally, any parser annotations are exposed with whatever severity the parser assigns to them.
+For example, it's possible that an API Blueprint action may parse but contain no response, so this is exposed as a linting error.

 ## Configuration